top of page

 timeline #3 advent.png

-A help in better understanding the distinctions that can be made between the Day of the Lord judgment and the Day of Christ are the similar distinctions that can be made between "the day of the automobile" and "the day of the Ford Mustang."
+A help in better understanding the distinctions that can be made between the coming Day of the Lord and the Day of Christ are the similar distinctions that can be made between the day of the automobile and the day of the Ford Mustang.
 Whereas the day of the automobile has continued for over a century since it was first invented, the day of the Mustang came during the day of the automobile.
-Also, the day of the Mustang can be understood as being the very day it was unveiled or as taking in all the years it has been manufactured.
+Also, the day of the Mustang can be understood as being the very day it was unveiled, or, as taking in all the years it has been manufactured.
 (I know my son would smile right here if I mentioned that he used to have a Cobra Mustang.
 I think I will!)

 REFERENCE #1